ValleyJin/gemston_fantasy/GemSTON_Fantasy_1/english/EN_6.md

 A soldier had struck her on the head with a club from behind.

 "So the witch capable of fully controlling the gemstone's power was here all along."
-Caesar sneered as he ordered his men to load Maria’s mother onto a carriage bound for the Vatican.
+Caesar sneered as he ordered his men to load Maria’s mother onto a carriage bound for the Avignon.

 Maria’s father, who had been working in the mines, only returned home hours later.
 His vacant eyes stared into nothingness, filled with an unbearable emptiness.